 - How much do heat pumps cost?

 The price of each unit fluctuates and depends greatly on the labor and materials required for each project.
 Depending on the size of the home, its heating requirements, layout and floor plan, and any existing installation, additional units may be required to optimize heat usage and savings.
 One of the many advantages of installing a heat pump system in your home is that should you need multiple units, installation can occur in stages, one unit at a time, to take the sting out of the cost of installing multiple units at one time.

-- Are there rebates available on heat pumps?
+- Are there rebates and incentives available on heat pumps?

 Efficiency Maine makes it easy to take advantage of great rebates in our state.
 And the best part?
 Our awesome team will take care of processing your rebate so all you have to do is wait for the check to arrive!